askeksa/Cinter/README.txt

 Even in case of errors, the conversion will run through, but errors are an indication that something will probably not sound right.

+The converter tries to emulate all quirks of Protracker 2.3d and might not be fully compatible with other versions.

 THE REPLAYER